1) Lake Tuendae Nature Trail

 Trailheads: Entrance to Mid Hills Campground, and about 1 mile west of Black Canyon Road on the south end of Wild Horse Canyon Road.

 Hike 8 miles, one-way, through a maze of washes decorated with barrel and cholla cacti, then through the Hackberry Fire burned area.
 Total elevation gain is 1,200 feet.
-Watch carefully for trail route markers.
+Warning: the trail is currently rough and some route markers are hard to find.
+Watch closely.

 4) Barber Peak Loop Trail